stjude/CICERO/README.md

 `bamfile` is the input bamfile, `genome` is GRCh37-lite, `refdir` is the reference file directory specific to CICERO, and `junctions` is the (optional) junctions file output from RNApeg.

+Once you have the output from CICERO, use the following [guide](https://www.stjude.cloud/docs/guides/tools/rapid-rnaseq/) to interpret the results.

 ### Dependencies

 * [GNU parallel](https://www.gnu.org/software/parallel/)